 Despite the dangers, many individuals experience no noticeable harmful effects and become addicted to prescription medication.
 It’s not unusual for individuals who begin abusing prescription medication to reach a point in which no physician will continue to prescribe the medication.
 This is particularly dangerous as many turn to the streets to find an illicit drug that offers similar effects.

 At Delta, we know how hard breaking the cycle of prescription drug abuse can be.
 This problem can lead to major distress in every facet of your life.
 We are uniquely positioned to help you cope with the interacting complications you are struggling with.
-Our inpatient program is specifically designed for those with substance abuse problems.
+Our inpatient rehab center is specifically designed for those with substance abuse problems.
 We offer you the ideal setting to begin your journey to sobriety and to reclaiming everything you’ve lost.

 Our Philosophy and Benefits